 Still hammering away at the last scene with 2 shots left to track/animate.
 After a couple days of losing my mind trying to track one plate in particular, I gave up completely on boujou and took the time to learn PfTrack.
 I'm really mad at myself for wasting so much time because PfTrack has a much more sensible workflow and gets great results.

 I've probably mentioned this before, but a huge problem with spending this much time on a movie is my tastes and skills have changed a lot over the 2 years.
-I've seen a ton of really, really great work and it's constantly making me rethink the look and feel of the movie.
+I've seen a ton of really, really great work and it's constantly making me rethink the look of the movie.
 Ergo, there's a strong possibility I'll be going back AGAIN to the prologue scene and switching up the look.
 I made a big step forward when I rerendered with the new r15 GI, but I think the backgrounds are what now needs my attention.

 I was cleaning out my hard drive to free up some space and found this thing:

 Pretty sure this is a vray shadow pass test.
 I thought it looked pretty cool and made the model look probably more detailed than I actually put in.